-- 1. The construction of a normal protective bulkhead common to single-family residences shall not require an SDP if it meets the exemption criteria listed in Section 19.500.100(C)(-34)(c) of this Program, or as further amended in WAC 173-27-040.
-An exemption from an SDP is not an exemption from a CUP or an Administrative CUP where applicable. - 2.
-A "normal protective" bulkhead includes those structural and nonstructural developments installed at or near, and parallel to, the OHWM for the sole purpose of protecting an existing single-family residence and, appurtenant residential structures, and the shoreline of eutrophic lakes from loss or damage by erosion. - 3.
-A letter of permit exemption will be prepared for qualifying shoreline stabilization activities in accordance with Section 19.500.100(C)(34).
+- 1. The construction of a normal protective bulkhead common to single-family residences shall not require an SDP if it meets the exemption criteria listed in Section 19.500.100(C)(4)(c) of this Program, or as further amended in WAC 173-27-040. - 2.
+A "normal protective" bulkhead includes those structural and nonstructural developments installed at or near, and parallel to, the OHWM for the sole purpose of protecting an existing single-family residence, appurtenant residential structures, and the shoreline of eutrophic lakes from loss or damage by erosion.

+3. A letter of permit exemption will be prepared for qualifying shoreline stabilization activities in accordance with Section 19.500.100(C)(3).
 The County shall track exemption activities in the permit system.